Drizin/CodegenCS/README.md

   Whatever object that you embed in your interpolated strings (even if it's a multiline string or if it's a callback/template that will render into multiple lines) the indentation of the outer block will still be preserved.
   In most other engines the inner blocks (nested blocks) need to know "how much padding" should be added according to the parent block.
   In CodegenCS it's just magically captured from the interpolated strings.
-- It supports the powerful [C# 11 Raw String Literals](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#raw-string-literals) which makes templates much cleaner and easier to read
 - Supports interpolation of special symbols like `IF/ELSE/ENDIF` or `IIF` can be used to write simple control blocks within your interpolated strings.
 No need to "leave" the literal and go back to C# programming for simple stuff.

 [CodegenContext](https://github.com/CodegenCS/CodegenCS/blob/master/src/Core/CodegenCS/CodegenContext.cs) is the second most important class - basically it manages multiple in-memory TextWriters so we can save them into multiple files.
 T4 Templates have [poor support](https://stackoverflow.com/questions/33575419/how-to-create-multiple-output-files-from-a-single-t4-template-using-tangible-edi) for managing multiple files (basically T4 has a single output stream and requires some hacks/workarounds to save the output buffer into individual files).

-Check out [CodegenCS library documentation](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS) to learn more about CodegenTextWriter (and how indenting is magically controlled), CodegenContext (and how to write multiple files), learn how to write clean and reusable templates using String Interpolation / Raw String Literals / IEnumerables.
+Check out [CodegenCS Core library documentation](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS) to learn more about CodegenTextWriter (and how indenting is magically controlled), CodegenContext (and how to write multiple files), learn how to write clean and reusable templates using String Interpolation / Raw String Literals / IEnumerables.

+Most users won't ever need to download or interact directly with CodegenCS library - most likely all they need is the **Visual Studio Extension or Command-line Tool**.

 <hr/>

-## CodegenCS Command-line Tool (dotnet-codegencs)
+## Command-line Tool (dotnet-codegencs)

 [dotnet-codegencs](https://github.com/CodegenCS/CodegenCS/tree/master/src/dotnet-codegencs) is a .NET tool (command-line tool) that can be used to download, build, and run templates.
 It can also be used to extract models (reverse engineer) from existing sources.
 In other words this is our **"batteries included"** tool.

-**Most users should only need this tool** (won't need to download or interact directly with CodegenCS library).

-dotnet-codegencs builds the templates **with C# 11** (using Roslyn) which means that **Raw String Literals are supported even if the target project is not yet using C# 11** (target project doesn't even have to be .NET, and doesn't even have to be a project, since templates can write to any kind of text output).

 <hr/>

 ## Visual Studio Extension

-Our [Visual Studio Extension](https://github.com/CodegenCS/CodegenCS/tree/master/src/VSExtensions/) allows running templates directly from Visual Studio, either by right-clicking the templates or by automatically running it after each save (Custom Tool).
+Our [Visual Studio Extension](https://github.com/CodegenCS/CodegenCS/tree/master/src/VSExtensions/) allows running templates directly from Visual Studio.

 <hr/>

 ## Models

-When you use dotnet-codegencs to run a template you can pass one ore more input models to your template (`dotnet-codegencs template run <template> <model>`).
-Those models are expected to be a file in JSON format, and dotnet-codegencs will load/deserialize them according to the type expected by the template.

-Templates can be based on any Model (data source / data provider), but dotnet-codegencs currently expects models to be a JSON-serialized file.

-We provide some **out-of-the-box models** ([here](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models)) which are ready to use in your templates:
-- [DatabaseSchema](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.DbSchema/DbSchema) represents the **schema of a relational database**.
-  The dotnet-codegencs tool has commands to **extract** a database schema (rever engineer) creating a json model from existing **MSSQL or PostgreSQL** databases
-- (Pending - work in progress) **OpenAPI model** (Swagger API) will allow templates to be based on a REST API model.

-We're still working in more models (feel free to collaborate if you want to add support for a new database vendor or create any other models).
-But keep in mind that:
-- `dotnet-codegencs run template` can load any JSON file (as long as you have it defined in your template), so your templates can be based on any data data source (not necessarily a database or an API)
-- CodegenCS Core library can be used without dotnet-codegencs tool - so you can virtually use any data source (e.g. Roslyn Syntax Trees, SqlClient or EF data source, etc.)
+Templates can read from any data source (a file or a database or anything else) but **Models** are our built-in mechanism for easily providing inputs to templates:

+- Templates don't need boilerplate code to read from a file, deserialize it, check if file exists, etc
+- You can rely on our [**out-of-the-box models**](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models) for common tasks like generating code based on a [Database Schema](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.Models.DbSchema/DbSchema) or based on a [REST API specification](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.Models.NSwagAdapter) - so you don't have to reinvent the wheel
+- You can write your own model types

+Click [**here**](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models) to learn more about our **Out-of-the-box Models** or learn **How to Write a Custom Model**

 <hr/>